ShivanisharmaF128/Netflix_sql_project/README.md

 SELECT * FROM netflix;

---Business Problems and Solutions
+-- Netflix Data Analysis using SQL
+-- Solutions of 15 business problems

---1.
-Count the Number of Movies vs TV Shows
+-- 1. Count the number of Movies vs TV Shows

 SELECT
 	type,
 	COUNT(*)
 FROM netflix
-GROUP BY 1;
+GROUP BY 1
---Objective: Determine the distribution of content types on Netflix.

---2.
-Find the Most Common Rating for Movies and TV Shows WITH RatingCounts AS (
+-- 2. Find the most common rating for movies and TV shows

+WITH RatingCounts AS (
     SELECT
         type,